darwinia-network/crab-docs/docs/builders/interact/oz-remix.md

 OpenZeppelin contracts and libraries have become a standard in the industry.
 They help developers minimize risk, as their open-source code templates are battle-tested for Ethereum and other blockchains.
 Their code includes the most used implementations of ERC standards and add-ons and often appears in guides and tutorials around the community.

-Because Crab is fully Ethereum compatible, all of OpenZeppelin's contracts and libraries can be implemented without any changes.
+Because Pangolin is fully Ethereum compatible, all of OpenZeppelin's contracts and libraries can be implemented without any changes.

 This guide is divided into two sections.
 The first part describes the OpenZeppelin Contracts Wizard, a great online tool to help you create smart contracts using OpenZeppelin code.
-The second section provides a step-by-step guide on how you can deploy these contracts using [Remix](https://remix.ethereum.org/) on Crab.
+The second section provides a step-by-step guide on how you can deploy these contracts using [Remix](https://remix.ethereum.org/) on Pangolin.

 ## OpenZeppelin Contract Wizard